Cloth & fabric trim stain cleaning and protecting

 For both machines, use a mixture ratio of 50:1, so if you put in 10L of water, use 200ml of Orange Agent.
 The Bissell tank is 1-1.1L, so put in 1L of water, then top it with 20ml of Orange Agent.
 Numatic George has a tank capacity of 15L, so 300ml is all you need.
 It's a good idea to use warmer water if you have more grease or oil based stains as well.

 Work on larger sections at a time, like a whole seat base or backrest.
-Start by pre-treating any heavier staining by spraying Fabra Cadabra direct into them and give them a light agitation with our Soft Details Brush or Plush Brush interior specific brush.
+Start by pre-treating any heavier staining by spraying Fabra Cadabra direct into them and give them a light agitation with our Plush Brush or Foursome brushes.

 Hold the machine's handle above the stain or area you’re wanting to clean.
 Pull the trigger for the Orange Agent shampoo solution to begin coming out of the brush area.
 Pre treat the whole area with a light spray of product, then with your finger still on the trigger, use an up and down scrubbing motion to clean the area.
 Turn the handle 90 degrees to go in a side to side motion (so against the grain of the surface), still with the trigger held down.
 Once you’re happy that the area is clean (DO NOT saturate the surface), go back over the area in the same way, this time without the trigger held down, to suck up as much liquid as possible.